Dr. Constance L. Goode Memorial Scholarship

 After suffering a massive stroke and a long battle with dementia, through God's grace, she went home to be with the Lord on April 14, 2015.
 Much prayer and reflection led Connie's family and friends to establish a scholarship in her name to celebrate her legacy and her commitment to excellence in education.

 2020 marks 100 years since women's suffrage in the United States, 55 years since the height of the Civil Rights movement, and 5 years since the death of Dr. Connie Goode.
 Dr. Goode was a life-long educator in northern Illinois and prominent activist for Civil Rights.
-Her memory is honored by this scholarship, and her legacy will be further strengthened with the establishment of the Women's Centennial Sculpture, currently under construction and slated for dedication in Rockford, Illinois, in late 2020.
+Her memory is honored by this scholarship, and her legacy is further strengthened by the establishment of the Women's Centennial Sculpture which features a mosaic of Dr. Goode on one of three panels, and which was dedicated on October 31, 2020, in Rockford.
+Learn more about the sculpture.

 Would you like to support the Dr. Constance L. Goode Memorial Scholarship?
 You can make a donation directly to this fund, to help grow its impact and ability to provide educational resources for students in our community — forever!